info

 The fortification system is part of the UNESCO World Heritage Upper Middle Rhine Valley and is included in the UNESCO programme of support for World Heritage Sites.
 It is also on the list of monuments of national importance.

-118 metres above the Rhine, from Ehrenbreitstein Fortress you have probably the most fantastic view of Koblenz and the confluence of the Rhine and Moselle at the 'Deutsches Eck'!
+118 metres above the Rhine, from the fortress you have probably the most fantastic view of Koblenz and the confluence of the Rhine and Moselle.
+Ehrenbreitstein Fortress, the second largest preserved fortress in Europe, was built in its present form...

 Fort Konstantin